davidfreitas51/Clinica-da-Mulher/README.md

 # Women's Clinic

-Project developed for a local clinic, allowing CRUD operations, searching, and sorting of clients, reasons, and appointments, along with an intuitive and modern interface.
+Project developed for a local clinic, allowing CRUD operations, searching, and sorting of appointments, clients and appointment reasons, along with an intuitive and modern interface.
 Among the technologies used are:
 - C# / .NET
-- EntityFramework Core
+- EntityFramework Core (ORM)
 - SQLite
 - Windows Forms